Projects

 Overview

-Every fraudulent transaction that slips through costs money and trust.
-PaySentry catches suspicious payments in under 100ms using ML-powered risk scoring — fast enough to block fraud in real time without slowing down legitimate transactions.
+Every fraudulent transaction that slips through costs money and erodes trust.
+PaySentry catches suspicious payments in under 100ms using ML-powered risk scoring, which is fast enough to block fraud before it goes through without holding up real customers.

-Incoming transactions flow through a multi-layered risk pipeline that combines rule-based checks with ML anomaly detection.
-The system is built for integration into live payment gateways where every millisecond counts, and includes automated compliance reporting to keep up with financial regulations.
+Transactions flow through a layered pipeline that mixes traditional rule-based checks with ML anomaly detection.
+I built it to plug into live payment gateways where speed really matters, and it handles compliance reporting automatically so teams don't have to chase regulations manually.

 Key Features